You are a public-sector tenant taken to court for rent arrears

 If an eviction order is granted, you have a legal duty to pay the landlord until you are actually evicted.

 If you don’t pay off the arrears or come to an agreement your landlord will apply for an order to evict you.
 If your landlord is taking you to court you will get a summons from the court stating that the landlord is seeking to take possession of the property.
 The landlord might also seek a decree from the court for payment of arrears.

 The summons will state the time, date and place of the court hearing and the grounds on which the landlord is seeking possession.
-It may also give details about the amount of arrears, the steps that the landlord has taken so far and what is known about your financial circumstances, for example if you are claiming housing benefit.
+It may also give details about the amount of arrears, the steps that the landlord has taken so far and what is known about your financial circumstances, for example if you are claiming Housing Benefit or Universal Credit.

 You should check all the information in the summons is correct and meets the legal requirements.
 If it doesn't, this could stop or delay your landlord from taking further legal action.
 For more information about how to check whether the amount on the summons says you owe is correct, see Things to check when you have rent arrears.